bramley/phplist-plugin-viewbrowser/README.md

 ## Version history ##

     version     Description
-    2.12.0+20230928 Add config option to open links in new browser window 2.11.11+20230906 Use publicUrl() function
+    2.12.1+20250327 When a campaign has a template use only the content of the <body> element 2.12.0+20230928 Add config option to open links in new browser window 2.11.11+20230906 Use publicUrl() function
     2.11.10+20230814 Use function to get the public URL